QEHS-Websites/Internet-Architecture-Development-Tools/README.md

 ---

-# Progressions
+# Setting "Stuff" Up
-- Computer Environment
+- Computer Environment: how will you see all the displays needed for building a website (all controlled by sockets (IP Address & Port Number) )
 - Internet & Web Documents, <a href="">Click Here When Available</a>

 ### Ensure GitHub Account Created and *Hello World* Repository accessible